-Koninklijke Ahold Delhaize N.V. – Annual report – 31 December 2019
+Koninklijke Ahold Delhaize N.V. – Annual report – 2 January 2022

 Most of these plans are defined contribution plans.
-All plans that are defined benefit plans, on the basis of the terms of the benefits provided, are accounted for as defined contribution plans because, among other things, there is insufficient information available to account for these plans as defined benefit plans.
+The plans that are defined benefit plans, on the basis of the terms of the benefits provided, are accounted for as defined contribution plans because, among other things, there is insufficient information available to account for these plans as defined benefit plans.
 These plans are generally flat dollar benefit plans.
 Ahold Delhaize is generally one of several employers participating in most of these plans and, in the event that Ahold Delhaize withdraws from a plan, its allocable share of the plan’s obligations (with certain exceptions) would be based upon unfunded vested benefits in the plan at the time of such withdrawal.
 Ahold Delhaize’s obligation to pay for its allocable share of a plan’s unfunded vested benefits is called a withdrawal liability.
 The withdrawal liability payable by Ahold Delhaize at such time as it experiences a withdrawal from a plan is based upon the applicable statutory formula, plan computation methods and actuarial assumptions, and the amount of the plan’s unfunded benefits.
-Ahold Delhaize does not have sufficient information to accurately determine its ratable share of plan obligations and assets following defined benefit accounting principles and the financial statements of the multi-employer plans are drawn up on the basis of other accounting policies than those applied by Ahold Delhaize.
-Consequently, these multi-employer plans are not included in the Company’s balance sheet.
+Ahold Delhaize does not have sufficient information to accurately determine its ratable share of plan obligations and assets following defined benefit accounting principles and the financial statements of the MEPs are drawn up on the basis of other accounting policies than those applied by Ahold Delhaize.
+Consequently, these MEPs are not included in the Company’s balance sheet.

 Ahold Delhaize’s participation percentage is an indication based on the relevant amount of its contributions during the year in relation to the total amount of contributions made to the plan.